eroktopus/Intro-to_Python/README.md

   -Using a Dictionary for recipe storage:

 Using a dictionary for storing recipes provides a structured and flexible way to manage data.
 It allows easy access and modification of individual attributes like name, cooking time, and ingredients.
-This approach enhances readability, scalability, and maintainability, making it ideal for complex applications where data structure and extensibility are crucial.
+This approach enhances readability, scalability, and maintainability, making it ideal for complex applications where data structure and extensibility are crucial.ex

 ## Installation and Setup